Creating Hope by Educating Tomorrow’s Leaders Today

 benches%252B2.jpg

-From primary to high school, students now have the ability to go to class.
+From primary to high school, students now have ability to attend class in a building.
+There are no more Under Tree schools in Mayen-Abun.
 The girls only Majok-Keen school is staffed entirely by females, and Mayen-Abun now has the highest primary attendance in South Sudan.

 microfinance